PeterCamilleri/CX16/docs/vm1_am.md

 are mandatory.

 ## Core Operations Reference
-The VM1 supports the following operations:
+The VM1 supports the following core operations:

 Notes:
 * The operation details are meant to express the semantics of each